corda/corda-docs-portal/content/en/platform/corda/4.10/community/tutorial-cordapp.md

 {{< note >}}
 `deployNodes` is a utility task that can be used in a development environment to create a new set of nodes for testing a CorDapp.
-In a production environment, you would create a single node as described in [Creating nodes locally](generating-a-node.md) instead, and build your CorDapp `.jar`s as described in [Building and installing a CorDapp](cordapp-build-systems.md).
+In a production environment, you would create a single node as described in [Creating nodes locally](generating-a-node.md) instead, and build your CorDapp JARs as described in [Building and installing a CorDapp](cordapp-build-systems.md).
 {{< /note >}}